adventuregamestudio/ags/PSP/readme.txt

   This reduces scaling artefacts and gives a more uniform appearance but at the same times makes the crisp pixel art somewhat blurry.

+[compatibility]
+ignore_acsetup_cfg_file: If 1, the engine will not read settings from the AGS configuration file.
+enable_extra_memory: If 1, there are additional 4 MiB of memory available for the game.
+But this disables suspending the PSP.
+Also trying to use the pause feature of a Go causes a freeze.
+  While enabling certain games to run (especiall on a PSP 1000), this feature is experimental and might itself cause instability.
+clear_cache_on_room_change: If 1, all sprite data will be unloaded if the player changes the rooms.
+This helps saving memory but increases room load times.

 [misc]
 show_fps: If 1, shows the framerate.
 disable_power_saving: The PSPs power saving features like dimming the backlight and switching to standby are deactivated if this is set.
 return_to_menu: If 1, you will reenter the menu instead of going back to the XMB after quitting a game.
 This only works if the AGS game has an option to quit.
-ignore_acsetup_cfg_file: If 1, the engine will not read settings from the AGS configuration file.
-enable_extra_memory: If 1, there are additional 4 MiB of memory available for the game.
-But this disables suspending the PSP.
-Also trying to use the pause feature of a Go causes a freeze.
-  While enabling certain games to run (especiall on a PSP 1000), this feature is experimental and might itself cause instability.

 Available button values for mouse input: